 No Program Customization

-No two students are like so why should your education be?
-It's difficult for large bootcamps to maintain customization at scale as a result you'll find a less personal approach and more and more cookie-cutter portfolio projects.
-In today's competitive market recruiters can spot most large Bootcamp portfolios a mile away, so beware that you will have to go the extra mile to do your own projects and ground-work when you are done if you want to stand out.
-At DesignerUp we've created some amazing resources and processes to help you create the most magnetic and unique portfolio that are getting our students hired fast!
+No two students are alike so why should your education be?
+It’s difficult for large bootcamps to maintain customization at scale, as a result you’ll find a less personal approach and more cookie-cutter portfolio projects.
+In today’s competitive market recruiters can spot most large Bootcamp portfolios a mile away, so beware that you will have to go the extra mile to do your own projects and ground-work when you are done if you want to stand out.
+Look for a program that helps you create unique projects and a magnetic portfolio.

 No Project Management System

 A completely overlooked, yet supremely important aspect of one’s learning journey and the place you will spend the most time is in your note-taking app, organizing your thoughts, saving and analyzing your research, and housing your work in progress So make sure that there is a system or plan in place to help you manage this.